Backpacking the Trans-Catalina Trail

 Day 2: Black Jack to Two Harbors (12.5 miles)

 Rise and shine!
 One of the best parts of today’s hike is that you get a quick break after a short 2.25 miles when you arrive at the Catalina Island airport.
-During summer season the DC-3 Grill (in the airport) opens at 8:30am, and they have bomb breakfast burritos.
+During the summer season the DC-3 Grill (in the airport) opens at 8:30am, and they have bomb breakfast burritos.
 There are also displays in the grill/gift shop and outside that are definitely worth checking out.

-From the airport it is a little more than 5 miles to Little Harbor.
-Along the way you’ll notice a VERY green patch of land, which is actually home to the Santa Catalina Island Vineyard.
+From the airport, it is a little more than 5 miles to Little Harbor.
+Along the way, you’ll notice a VERY green patch of land, which is actually home to the Santa Catalina Island Vineyard.
 Don’t get too excited…they don’t offer tastings, but it is still a pretty unique sight to see.
 You’ll also notice some very nice buildings which comprise the El Rancho Escondido – the former working Arabian Horse Ranch owned by the Wrigley family (as in the founder of Wrigley’s gum).
 The family who owns the vineyard and winery is working to restore the ranch.

 *Side Note: If you are hurting or the trail is proving to be harder than you thought it would be – you do have the option to take a shuttle from the airport to Little Harbor for $32 per person.

 Once you start walking downhill, you’ll know you are getting close to Little Harbor which consists of two gorgeous tiny coves.
 If you have an extra day you should totally spend a night camping at Little Harbor — I 100% regret not spending the night here.
 Either way, Little Harbor is a great place for a lunch stop if you are on the 4 day itinerary.
-Apparently the snorkeling and fishing in this area are among the best on the island.
+Apparently, the snorkeling and fishing in this area are among the best on the island.
 At a minimum, you should strip off your boots and soak in the sand and water.

 After leaving Little Harbor the hike to Two Harbors is no joke — it is a difficult vertical climb, but you’ll be rewarded with some of the best views of the entire trip.
 As you are approaching Two Harbors you’ll be able to stand on top of the ridge and literally see both sides of the ocean encompassing the western end of the island.